hsjobeki/nix-types/docs/src/specification/formals.md

 ## For [Type bindings](./operators.md#type-binding) it is PROHIBITED to choose names from the [reserved list](./types.md)

 This will help to keep the code clean.
 Reduces complexity, resolves for shadowing and namespace conflicts, with global names.

-## [Optional] Spaces between Operators are recommended

-This follows the nix syntax rules.
-The symbols and grammar rules of the nix language are adopted.

-> Spaces are required where they would be required in valid nix syntax.
-> This will be quite intuitive